The Truth About Obsessive-Compulsive Disorder

 OCD is largely misunderstood and commonly difficult to manage.
 Symptom control is only possible with a thorough understanding of symptoms and their manifestations.
 So start here by delving into OCD and its link to ADHD.

 Obsessive-Compulsive Disorder (OCD) is a tormenting mental illness that affects approximately 1 in 100, or 3 million, adults, and 1 in 200, or 500,000, children and adolescents.
-People with OCD who have been also diagnosed with ADHD have their hands full managing both.
+People with OCD and ADHD have their hands full managing both.

 The ABCs of OCD